-If you already subscribe to the print version of a publication, you could be eligible for a free digital subscription on Google News.
+If you already subscribe to the print version of a publication, you could be eligible for a digital subscription at no charge on Google News.
 Some publishers offer digital subscriptions to existing subscribers.

 Important: This feature is only available if you're signed in to your Google Account.

-To find out if your existing print subscription offers a free digital version:
+To find out if your existing print subscription offers a digital version at no charge:

 - On your Android phone or tablet, open your Google News app .

 - Open an article from your subscribed news source.

 - Select Already a subscriber?
 Activate your account.

 - If the news source offers a subscription option on the Google News app, you'll see subscription options.

 - To verify your subscription, sign in.